Under a Blood Red Moon: Reception

 Under a Blood Red Moon was well received by critics, and performed well commercially, having sold out by 1996 and prompted the Chicago Chronicles reprint.
-Critics enjoyed the book's writing, calling it an interesting and high-quality book; French gaming magazine Casus Belli recommended it, and wished that it would have gotten a French translation.
+Critics enjoyed the writing, calling it interesting and high-quality; French gaming magazine Casus Belli recommended it, and wished that it would have gotten a French translation.
 Magia i Miecz liked the book's scenario and its dark tone, and considered it a good introduction to the World of Darkness series and its setting.
 Lider recommended the book, and thought that it, although not essential for a Chicago-based campaign, worked well together with the second edition of Chicago by Night, as did Dragón.

 The role-playing opportunities were well received: Saga appreciated the option to play as both vampire and werewolf characters, and Magia i Miecz enjoyed getting to take the roles of werewolves and battle against vampires.
 Appelcline did find one major problem with the adventure's gameplay, in that Vampire: The Masquerade and Werewolf: The Apocalypse work differently on a mechanical level, and do not go perfectly well together.
 He thought that this was a problem with later World of Darkness books featuring mechanical cross-overs, too, and found that only thematic cross-overs in the series worked truly well.

+Berin Kinsman reviewed Under a Blood Red Moon in White Wolf #38 (1993), rating it a 4 out of 5 and stated that "The big revelation here [...] is in the final appendix.
+The oft-pondered question of what happens to a werewolf when it's Embraced by a vampire has finally been answered.
+Undead Garou, called 'Abominations,' are fascinating and well thought out."